 What to Order at Chipotle: 7 Tips for Finding the Healthiest Options

-With fresh, responsibly-sourced ingredients, Chipotle makes it easy to eat healthy on the go.
+With fresh, responsibly-sourced ingredients, Chipotle is a good fast food/fast casual option that makes it easy to eat healthy on the go.
 But the yummy chips, toppings, and tortillas also make it easy to turn your order into an unintended cheat meal.
-So what should you order at Chipotle?
-We asked two nutrition experts to break down tips for finding the healthiest options.
+So what should you order at Chipotle to keep things relatively healthy?
+What menu options should you avoid?

 (Nutritional data is provided by the Chipotle Nutrition Calculator.)